samcarey/bad-spaceship/docs/philosophy.md

-# **_You planet is doomed!_**

-Nothing can save you now except your feeble witts, so you'd better do something!

-Quick!
-You must escape to the moonbase where it is surely safe.

-# Introduction

-Bad Spaceship is a game in development by [nobo.games](http://www.nobo.games).

-At this point, it's essentially a mashup of our favorite games, except with all the problems gone (ideally).

-# How does it work?

-You must survive a sequence of catastrophic scenarios, stretching across your solar system.
-Each scenario presents as a minigame of a different genre.
-You may need to race on foot or in a vehicle, you may need to build or destroy things, you may need to solve a puzzle...

-As a lemming you must complete various tasks that need doing "for the greater good", well, specifically your own good.
-You're basically a red-shirt in a mosh pit, climbing over your comrades to survive at _all_ costs.

-Eventually you gain enough experience and reputation to take a more important role in your society: scheming to acquire more material wealth.
-This is ultimately accomplished by packing as many potential survivors onto spaceships as possible, in hopes of someday farming their labor for your guacamole fund.

-We're not allowed to talk about the people higher up...

 # Philosophy

 Bad Spaceship is fundamentally a game about chasing that unatainable "something" missing from all the other video games.